 - Why: Some of the best tools are sometimes incredibly simple and yet highly effective.
 Akismet comes into this category.
 This tool acts to protect you from high levels of spam on your WordPress site.
-Simple install the plugin and get a license and install it and Akismet will check every comment that is posted on your website and decide whether it is genuine or spam.
-You get the chance when you wish, to empty the spam folder.
+Simply install the plugin and get a license and install it and Akismet will check every comment that is posted on your website and decide whether it is genuine or spam.
+You get the chance, when you wish, to empty the spam folder.
 Akismet will save you a lot of time and is thus a wonderful tool for productivity.

 - Site: https://akismet.com/

 - Cost: You choose how much you consider the license is worth to you per year and that is what you pay.
-Pay and few dollars only or pay a larger amount if you wish.
+Pay a few dollars only or pay a larger amount if you wish.
 You decide.